Research Enhancement Program (REP)

 Faculty Research Grants (FRG)

 Minigrants are awarded year-round and provide resources for faculty members for research and creative work, and to serve as seed monies to increase a faculty member's competitiveness in the acquisition of external funds.
-Effective FY14, there are three categories of Minigrants: Project Support (PS); Publication Support (PS); and Travel Support (TS).
+There are three categories of Minigrants: Project Support (PS); Publication Support (PS); and Travel Support (TS).

 Graduate Research Assistant (GRA)